Photo of Tomas Tranströmer from publisher Albert Bonniers Forlag

 A motor far out on the water extends the horizon of the summer night.
 Both joy and sorrow swell in the magnifying glass of the dew.
 We do not actually know it, but we sense it: our life has a sister vessel which plies an entirely different route.
 While the sun burns behind the islands.

-“The Blue House” by Tomas Tranströmer from The Blue House, translated by Göran Malmqvist, published by Thunder City Press.
+“The Blue House” by Tomas Tranströmer from The Blue House, translated by Göran Malmqvist, published by Thunder City Press in Houston, Texas.
 English translation Copyright© 1987 by Göran Malmqvist.
 Reprinted by permission.
 All rights reserved.

 Tranströmer read to a large audience in one of the seminar rooms at Harvard University.
 More than 300 people filled seats and lined the walls as he read.
 In reading, Tomas provided explanations of his poems and used his dry sense of humor to add levity.
 And then there were the poems: the beautiful, luminous, remarkable poems.

-The after-party was at the Cambridge home of Diana Der-Hovanessian, president of the Poetry Club.
-I made my way through the party to Tomas, and he remarked how strange it was to have previously seen me in the flat, dry landscape of Texas, and here again in the snowy landscape of New England.
+The after-party was at the Cambridge home of Diana Der-Hovanessian, President of the Poetry Club.
+I made my way through the party to Tomas and he remarked how strange it was to have previously seen me in the flat, dry landscape of Texas, and now here again in the snowy landscape of New England.
 He was in robust health and engaged with the party people.

-Some years after Tranströmer’s visit to Cambridge, I encountered Diana Der-Hovanessian in Harvard Square, and she told me Tomas had suffered a stroke.
+Some years after Tranströmer’s visit to Cambridge, I encountered Diana Der-Hovanessian in Harvard Square and she told me Tomas had suffered a serious stroke in Stockholm.
 The details were unclear.
 This stunning news was a shock.
 I knew he was a man in his late 50s and had lived a healthy lifestyle.
 Details began to emerge over the next year.

 La Basílica de la Sagrada Familia, Barcelona, Spain

-While in Barcelona, I obtained a residency at the Swedish Writers Union in Stockholm, and in February 2007, traveled from Barcelona to Stockholm’s Arlanda Airport.
-From the airport, I took a train into the center of the city and then taxied to an older part of Stockholm to a four-story building that included an apartment owned by the Union.
+While in Barcelona, I obtained a residency at the Swedish Writers Union in Stockholm in February 2007 and traveled from Barcelona to Stockholm’s Arlanda Airport.
+From the airport, I took a train into the center of the city and then taxied to an older part of Stockholm to a four-story building that included an apartment owned by the Writer’s Union.
 I found the director waiting for me in a three-bedroom apartment on the second floor.
 It was nicely appointed with private bedrooms, a kitchen, and common area.
-I would share with a middle-aged German man from Berlin, who wrote plays for radio and television, and a young, attractive Russian woman from Moscow, who taught at a university and translated fiction by Cheever, Faulkner, and Vonnegut into Russian.
+I would share with a middle-aged German man from Berlin, who wrote plays for radio and television, and a Russian woman from Moscow, who taught at a university and translated fiction by Cheever, Faulkner, and Vonnegut into Russian.
 Over dinner, we discussed our different experiences in the literary world.

 Swedish Writers Union, Stockholm, Sweden

 When I walked into the room, Tomas became animated.
 I could see, however, the effects of the stroke.
-He was paralyzed on most of the right side of his body..
-He possessed very little speech.
+He was paralyzed on the right side of his body.
+He was unable to communicate via speech.
 He somehow communicated with Monica and she translated for me.